end2endzone/end2endzone-hugo/content/blog/2016-08-04-csvplot-a-command-line-script-which-uses-microsoft-excel-to-plot-a-graph-from-a-comma-separated-values-csv-file.md

 ## Apple Share Prices

-The following example show the Apple Share Prices closing value over the year 2015.&nbsp;The data is provided by Nasdaq at the following address:
+The following example show the Apple Share Prices closing value over the year 2015.
+The data is provided by Nasdaq at the following address:
 <http://www.nasdaq.com/symbol/aapl/historical>.

 The CSV data can be downloaded here: